Skip to content

 • get_remaining_time

-Returns the remaining allowed time (in minutes) for the given user today.
+Returns the remaining allowed time for the given user today.

 • get_total_time